-Tema Stauffer is photographer whose work examines the social, economic, and psychological landscape of American spaces.
+Tema Stauffer is a photographer whose work examines the social, economic, and cultural landscape of American spaces.
 Stauffer graduated from Oberlin College in 1995 and received a Master’s Degree in Photography from The University of Illinois at Chicago in 1998.
-She is currently an Assistant Professor of Photography at Concordia University in Montreal.
+She is currently an Associate Professor of Photography at East Tennessee State University.

 Stauffer’s work has been in The New York Times, The Chicago Reader, The City Pages, The Rake Magazine, Lavender Magazine, The Village Voice, and W Magazine.
-She has contributed to online publications including Ausgang, Garth Risk Hallberg’s A Field Guide to the North American Family, Humble Arts Foundation’s Group Show, and FlakPhoto’s Making Pictures of People: Recent Perspectives on Photographic Portraiture and Looking at the Land: 21st Century American Views.
+She has contributed to numerous online publications, including Ausgang, Garth Risk Hallberg’s A Field Guide to the North American Family, Humble Arts Foundation’s Group Show, and FlakPhoto’s Making Pictures of People: Recent Perspectives on Photographic Portraiture and Looking at the Land: 21st Century American Views.
 Her work has been published in Nymphoto Books: Conversation Volume 1 and Fotofest 2010 Contemporary U.S. Photography with a curatorial essay by Aaron Schuman.